 Mylan's Board met four times in 2018.
 In addition to meetings of the Board, directors attended meetings of individual Board committees of which they were members.
 Each of the directors attended at least 75% of the aggregate of Mylan's Board meetings and meetings of committees of which they were a member during the periods for which they served in 2018.
 Directors are expected to attend the annual general meeting of shareholders of Mylan where practicable.
-All current members of the Board attended the 2018 annual general meeting of shareholders ("2018 AGM").
+All current members of the Board attended the 2018 AGM.